 Relying On Other Sites To Host Your Crafts

 The first technique is to take advantage of other sites designed for giving people like you a platform to sell.
 There are a lot of options out there, including many sites that specialize in handmade crafts.
 The most common example of this is Etsy, although there are many other similar sites out there as well.

 These sites are powerful because they are specifically designed to sell crafts online.
 As such, they have good systems and processes in place to protect buyers and sellers.
-The process of creating a shop and actually making sales also tends to be pretty simple and you don’t have to worry about coding, plugins or anything like that.
+The process of creating a shop and actually making sales also tend to be pretty simple and you don’t have to worry about coding, plugins, or anything like that.

 By selling on this type of site you’re also targeting an audience that is already interested in crafts.
 After all, that’s the whole reason Etsy exists.
 So, you’re marketing to an audience that is already looking to buy and is interested in crafts.
 That’s a great thing for sales.